-- Viewer Response: Viewers are

-extremely limited.

-- Resulting Visual Impact: The Reasonable Alternatives will have almost no impact.

-- 40 McDonnell Boulevard Industrial Park

-- Orientation: The Mallinckrodt Pharmaceuticals headquarters is located in the southeast corner of the

-I-270/McDonnell Boulevard interchange.
+- Resulting Visual Impact: The Reasonable Alternatives will have almost no impact. - 40 McDonnell Boulevard Industrial Park - Orientation: The Mallinckrodt Pharmaceuticals headquarters is located in the southeast corner of the I-270/McDonnell Boulevard interchange.

-- 1 Existing Visual Quality/

-- 2 Character: This area is a typical

-- 3 campus setting with large

-- 4 buildings and broad lawns/ponds

-- 5 (Figure 4-19).
-There are direct

-- 6 and unobstructed views

-- 7 between the landscaped

-- 8 industrial park and I-270.
+- 1 Existing Visual Quality/ 2 Character: This area is a typical 3 campus setting with large 4 buildings and broad lawns/ponds 5 (Figure 4-19).
+There are direct 6 and unobstructed views 7 between the landscaped 8 industrial park and I-270.

-- 9 Proposed Project Features: The
+- Proposed Project Features: The

-- 10 McDonnell interchange will be
+McDonnell interchange will be

-- 11 reconstructed.
+reconstructed.
 However, all

-- 12 Reasonable Alternatives will
+Reasonable Alternatives will

-- 13 maintain the basic configuration
+maintain the basic configuration

-- 14 on the southeastern quadrant.
+on the southeastern quadrant.

-- 15 Change to Visual Quality/
+- Change to Visual Quality/

-- 16 Character: Removal of
+Character: Removal of

-- 17 vegetation, from within the
+vegetation, from within the

-- 18 right-of-way only, is expected.
+right-of-way only, is expected.

-- 19 No new right-of-way acquisition
+No new right-of-way acquisition

 is proposed.
 New elements will